How to Create and Optimize an Approval Process

 The term "process" or "business process" is often used interchangeably with "workflow," creating confusion among those who don't know the difference between the two.
 Although they are deeply related, they are not the same.

 We can define a "workflow" as a set of tasks or actions, typically sequential (one task must be completed before the next can be performed).
 When finished, it will achieve a specific business objective.

 There are three different types of workflows based on predictability and repeatability, with process workflows being one of the three:

-Process workflow: a process workflow has predictable steps/tasks and is also repeatable.
+Process workflow: a process workflow (business process workflow) has predictable steps/tasks and is also repeatable.
 An approval process is the focus of this guide and is an example of process workflows.